 To Mayuko Suzuki in the care of Mr. Izumi

-If a word for “direction” can also refer to the people—which go places—and methods that those people do something, it’s logical to conclude that this word might be able to mean “how to (do something)” and by extension, doing it altogether.
+If a word for “direction” can also refer to the people—which go places—and methods that those people do something, it’s logical to conclude that this word might also mean “how to (do something)” and by extension, doing it altogether.

 How to use